developer-zebra/developer-zebra-site/src/enterprise-keyboard/2-0/guide/setup/index.md

 ## Multi-user Mode

 Enterprise Keyboard 2.0 (and higher) supports Primary and Secondary Users **on devices built with Zebra's SDM660 platform (including PS20, TC52, TC57, TC72 and TC77) running Android 8.x Oreo**.
-Primary Users are permitted to create Secondary Users and to make changes to EKB settings.
+Primary Users can make changes to EKB settings and create Secondary Users on the device.
 Secondary Users cannot change EKB settings or create additional users.

 **To create a Secondary User**:<br>
-_Applies only to devices running Android 8.x Oreo_
+_(applies only to devices running Android 8.x Oreo)_

-1. Sign into a device (running Oreo) as a Primary User.
+1. Sign into a device as a Primary User.
 2. **Open the Settings panel** on the device.
 3. Tap **Users & accounts -> Users -> Add user -> Add a new user**.
 4. Follow prompts to complete the process.
 <br>

-The EKB Settings panel appears to both user types, but settings are greyed out for Secondary Users, as shown below:

 <img alt="" style="height:300px" src="secondray_user_mode.png"/>
+_EKB Settings are "greyed out" for Secondary Users_.
 <br>

 **To switch users**